saa-ead-roundtable/ead-stylesheets/README.md

 This repository is aimed at establishing and maintaining a shared space of stylesheets created by the community of EAD implementers.
 Your stylesheets can be complete, proof-of-concept, started-but-not-quite-finished, under development, etc. This resource is maintained by the [EAD Roundtable](http://www2.archivists.org/groups/encoded-archival-description-ead-roundtable) of the Society of the American Archivists.

+This repository covers EAD 2002 stylesheets.
+To avoid confusion, we have created a [repository for EAD3 stylesheets](https://github.com/saa-ead-roundtable/ead3-stylesheets) and encourage contributions.

 List of current stylesheets
 ---------------------------